 OUTLINE: Patients are assigned to Arm I or randomized to Arms II or III.

 ARM II: Patients undergo conformal radiotherapy over 6-7 weeks.
-Patients then receive vincristine sulfate IV on days 1, 8, and 15 of courses 1-3 only, etoposide IV over 60-120 minutes on days 1-3, cisplatin IV over 1-8 hours on day 1, and cyclophosphamide IV over 30-60 minutes on days 2-3.
+Patients then receive vincristine IV on days 1, 8, and 15 of cycles 1-3 only, etoposide IV over 60-120 minutes on days 1-3, cisplatin IV over 1-8 hours on day 1, and cyclophosphamide IV over 30-60 minutes on days 2-3.
 Treatment repeats every 21 days for 4 courses in the absence of disease progression or unacceptable toxicity.

 ARM III: Patients undergo conformal radiotherapy over 6-7 weeks and then undergo observation.